talaman/hexagonal-pager/README.md

 ## Overview

-The Hexagonal Pager System is built to manage and escalate alerts for various monitored services.
+The Hexagonal Pager system is built to manage and escalate alerts for various monitored services.
 It uses DDD to model the core business logic and Hexagonal Architecture to ensure the system is modular, testable, and adaptable to different technologies and interfaces.

 ## Architecture